-As a matter of fact, our case is too old for surgical option, and cannot bear the surgery.
+As a matter of fact, our patient was a high risk patient, considering age and general condition, however surgical intervention was indispensable.
 Open repair of the Morgagni hernia can be established via abdominal and thoracic approach.
 The minimally access technique using laparoscopy will minimize the postoperative pain and ensure the early mobilization of the patient, also decreasing the morbidity of open surgery.

 The transabdominal approach is preferred as it results in easy reduction of the content in case of bilateral hernia.
 In this situation, the hernial contents are reduced to anatomical position in the abdomen.
 Sometimes the hernial sac can be dissected followed by excision, and closure of the defect with non-absorbable nylon suture in interrupted fashion.
 Paris et al. performed the excision of sac by extraperitoneal and preperitoneal subxiphoid approach which allows the dissection of sac from the pleura (